google/data-layer-helper/README.md

 So far, we've seen that objects (messages) can be pushed onto the dataLayer, as well as arrays (command arrays).
 Pushing a function onto the dataLayer will also allow you to update the abstract data model, but with custom code.
 This technique has the added benefit of being able to handle return values of any native method calls made from within the function.
 When a function is processed, it will be executed in the context of the abstract data model.
+The value of "this" will be the abstract data model interface.
+T
+#### The Abstract Data Model Interface
+To safely access the abstract data model from within a custom method, an API with a getter and setter is provided. get(key) will get a key of the model, and set(key, value) will create or overwrite the given key with the new value.

-The value of "this" will be an interface that represents the current abstract data model.
-This interfact will provide two APIs: get(key) and set(key, value).
-The following examples demonstrate how these APIs can be used to update values in the abstract data model.
+he following examples demonstrate how these APIs can be used to update values in the abstract data model.

 <table>